foxthefox/ioBroker.fritzdect/README.md

 ## Changelog

+### 0.1.1
+* switch for GuestWLAN when no access is granted and polling creates an error
+* check for devices in admin page for better access to the xml/json stream from fritzbox
+* enhanced automatic testing

 ### 0.1.0
 * major code change to use the xml stream instead the dedicated API-commands for the dedicated values
 * creation of objects according the feedback from fritzbox